-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 19 of 30 -- -------------------- -----------------------------
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 19 of 32 -- -------------------- ----------------------------- --

+We will revert to remote schooling, using live lessons wherever possible (assuming staff members have time in their timetable / are well enough).
+Full details of remote learning policy (for staff) can be found on Covid-19 section of Frog.
+Also, the Covid section of the school's website for students and parents.
+Parents/carers of a child with symptoms of coronavirus refuse to keep them at home.
+Students and staff Serious We note government guidance: 'If a parent or carer of a student with coronavirus or with a suspected case of coronavirus insists on their child attending our school, we will take the decision to refuse the student if, in our reasonable judgement, it is necessary to protect other students and staff from possible infection with COVID-19.
 'Our decision will be carefully considered in light of all the circumstances and current public health advice.'
-Notification to Ofsted (Early Years and childcare settings ONLY) We note that any confirmed cases of coronavirus in the school (child or staff member), or if the school has been advised to close as a result, should be 'swiftly' reported to Ofsted through the usual notification channels. n/a n/a GENERAL Use of face coverings Failure to use face covering in crowded areas increases the likelihood of exposure to coronavirus in the school community.
+Low Low risk Notification to Ofsted (Early Years and childcare settings ONLY) We note that any confirmed cases of coronavirus in the school (child or staff member), or if the school has been advised to close as a result, should be 'swiftly' reported to Ofsted through the usual notification channels. n/a n/a GENERAL Use of face coverings Failure to use face covering in crowded areas increases the likelihood of exposure to coronavirus in the school community.
 Students and staff Serious Government guidance from 19 July 2021 is as follows: Government expects and recommends that people wear face coverings in crowded areas such as public transport".
-Moving to step 4 of the roadmap - GOV.UK (www.gov.uk) Whilst face coverings are no longer mandatory in schools, we recognise that individual staff and students may still wish to wear these and will allow them to do this.
-NB: Use of face coverings could be reinstated as part of our Contingency Plan (See Part A).
-On dedicated transport we note government guidance that recommends children and young people aged 11 and over continue to wear a face covering when travelling to secondary school or college.
-Dedicated transport to schools and colleges COVID-19 operational guidance - GOV.UK (www.gov.uk) Low Low risk Use of Personal Protective Incorrect use exacerbates the risk of further infection.
-Students and staff Serious The majority of staff in education settings will not require PPE beyond what they would normally need for Low Low Risk
+Moving to step 4 of the roadmap - GOV.UK (www.gov.uk) Low Low risk